 Can you guess what happened next?
 When the designated contact person went on vacation, one of the consultants approached me with a question.
-He acknowledged that there was a whole section of requirements that they had completely ignored to that point as they were not sure what was needed… From then on, things unraveled – the development was way behind, certain components were not addressed and gaps in understanding were significant.
+He acknowledged that there was a whole section of requirements that they had completely ignored to that point as they were not sure what was needed… From then on, things unravelled – the development was way behind, certain components were not addressed and gaps in understanding were significant.
 In the end, the project took another year to complete, this time with active business analyst participation.

-The experience of the vast majority of the software development projects is that many things can and will go wrong during design and development:
+The experience of the vast majority of software development projects is that many things can and will go wrong during design and development:

 Misunderstanding or misinterpretation can take the solution in a different direction.

 Gaps may and will be discovered.

 Human beings will decide what to do with the gaps, how to interpret ambiguities and how to get missing information that was not apparent during analysis.

 Delivery teams will have personnel rotation which may lead to a different interpretation of the same requirements.